oracle/accelerated-data-science/ads/opctl/operator/lowcode/forecast/README.md

 The most important files expected to be generated are:

 - `forecast.yaml`: Contains forecast-related configuration.
+- `backend_operator_local_python_config.yaml`: Contains a local backend configuration to run forecasting in a local conda environment.
 - `backend_operator_local_container_config.yaml`: Contains a local backend configuration to run forecasting in a local container.
-- `backend_job_container_config.yaml`: Contains Data Science job-related config to run forecasting in a Data Science job.
+- `backend_job_container_config.yaml`: Contains Data Science job-related config to run forecasting in a Data Science job within a container runtime.
+- `backend_job_python_config.yaml`: Contains Data Science job-related config to run forecasting in a Data Science job within a conda runtime.

 ## 3. Running forecasting on the local conda environment